AlxSp/songbird/README.md

     - additional parameters which are required inside of the function (set by user)

     Output:
-    - a 2d array  which represents a spectogram.
+    - a 2d array  which represents a spectrogram.
 Output format is (frequency_bins, time_steps).

 ## Jupyter Notebooks